Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 ## Lesson Goals

 This lesson intends to:
-- teach conceptual basics of simulation methods and 'Agent-Based Modeling' for historians
+- teach conceptual basics of simulation methods and 'Agent-Based Modeling'
 - teach fundamentals of the Python package `mesa` for programming Agent-Based Models
 - give you guidance and resources for extending your Agent-Based Modeling knowledge beyond this tutorial
-- give an overview of methodological and epistemological caveats, challenges, and things to think about when programming your own historical Agent-Based Model
+- give an overview of methodological and epistemological caveats, challenges, and considerations when programming your own historical Agent-Based Model

 Users of different skill levels and interests will find this lesson useful, for example if:
-- you are completely unfamiliar with simulation methods and Agent-Based Modeling and want a thorough introduction
+- you are completely unfamiliar with simulation methods and Agent-Based Modeling, and want a thorough introduction
 - you already have a conceptual understanding of Agent-Based Modeling, and are wondering whether it could be useful for your own research project
 - you already know that Agent-Based Modeling might be useful for your research, and now want to learn the modeling and technical implementation processes
 - you are familiar with all of the above and need a starting point for implementing Agent-Based Models with `mesa`